garth5689/garth5689.github.io/about.md

 #### Why this blog?
 This blog is a place for me to share the latest things that have caught my interest.
 Primarily, this will be programming ideas and approachs.
-Ideally, I can explore these with a relatable puzzle or axample.
+Ideally, I can explore these with a relatable puzzle or example.
 By applying them to interesting topics, I hope to share my enjoyment of programming with a wider audience.
 I aim for my writing to be concise and relatable for developers and non-developers alike.
 Additionally, documentation for my side-projects will live here as well.